Public Financial Reporting

 - ascertain that material posted to the web site is free from misstatements and omissions, and is treated in the same manner as press releases and other written communications;

-- ensure that all materials posted to the web site are accompanied by date of publication and a disclaimer stating that AFC is not responsible for inaccuracies that result from events occurring after the date the information was posted; and
+- ensure that all materials posted to the web site are accompanied by date of publication and a disclaimer stating that PLKI is not responsible for inaccuracies that result from events occurring after the date the information was posted; and

 Possible consequences of failing to comply with disclosure standards include civil liability, criminal penalties, suspension of stock trading, injunctive remedies, and disgorgement of any consequent profits.